VEDANT356/TO-DO-LIST-App/README.md

 A clean, responsive, and interactive Task Management Application built using HTML, CSS, and Vanilla JavaScript.

-This project focuses on strengthening core frontend fundamentals such as DOM manipulation, event handling, and dynamic UI updates — while maintaining simplicity and usability.
+This project focuses on mastering core frontend fundamentals like DOM manipulation, event handling, and dynamic UI rendering — while keeping the UI minimal and user-friendly.

 🚀 Features